 Most of the focus for this work centers on complex data governance for data science workflows involving sensitive data in regulated environments.
 We believe that current efforts in open source projects are contributing to much improved dataset modeling and knowledge graph applications for these purposes.

-This workshop is generously funded by Eric and Wendy Schmidt at the recommendation of Schmidt Sciences, the Alfred P. Sloan Foundation, and the Overdeck Family Foundation.
+This workshop is generously funded by Eric and Wendy Schmidt at the recommendation of Schmidt Sciences, the Alfred P. Sloan Foundation, the Overdeck Family Foundation, and the National Science Foundation.